Tuition Remission Policy for Florida Tech Online Classes

 - The applicant for tuition benefits must meet all the requirements of Florida Tech with respect to entrance examinations, admission and academic standing.
 All fees and expenses not covered by this policy must be paid by the due date shown in the catalog.
 This policy provides remission for tuition only; no other fees or expenses are covered.

 - In the event of the death or total disability of an employee, tuition benefits are extended to all dependent children of the employee.
 The spouse of a current employee is granted up to five (5) years of consecutive tuition remission from the date of death.
 That benefit is terminated when the spouse graduates from Florida Tech.
-In the case that the spouse remarries, the benefit will be cancelled for all children not currently enrolled at Florida Tech at the time of the marriage and immediately for the spouse.
+In the case that the spouse remarries, the benefit will be canceled for all children not currently enrolled at Florida Tech at the time of the marriage and immediately for the spouse.

 - Undergraduate tuition benefits will be extended to dependent children of an employee retiring after twenty-five (25) or more years of service with Florida Tech and attainment of age of sixty-two (62), providing that the child was a dependent both at the time of retirement and either at the time of retiree’s death if death preceded matriculation.